 Dan Prud’homme is an associate professor at EMLV Business School and a non-resident research associate at Duke University's Kunshan, China campus.
 Previously, for a year after his doctoral studies, Dan was a visiting research fellow and a teaching fellow at University of Oxford (UK).
 Prior to joining academia, he worked in the private sector in Beijing and Shanghai, China consulting on intellectual property, innovation management, and trade issues.
 He also managed relations with the central and subcentral governments in China as well as European and US government officials.
 In the public sector, Dan has consulted for the World Bank, European Union Intellectual Property Office (EUIPO), Chinese Academy of Sciences, China's State Intellectual Property Office (now CNIPA), and the European Commission.
-Dan holds a PhD from Macquarie Graduate School of Management (Sydney, Australia) (2017) and graduate degrees in law and public policy.
-His research interests are intellectual property, innovation, law & economics, strategic management, global strategy and international business, and business in China.
+He holds a PhD from Macquarie Graduate School of Management (Sydney, Australia) (2017) and graduate degrees in law and public policy.
+Dan's research interests are intellectual property law & economics, global business strategy, innovation, and business in China.
 His research has been cited by the Financial Times, Bloomberg, Reuters, Associated Press, Washington Post, and other news outlets in multiple languages.

 Articles de journaux